-Electrical (physical) contact and data link layer contact is established between the smart card chip and the CAD by the CAD issuing a RESET signal to the smart card chip which then responds with an "Answer To Reset (ATR)" containing the version numbers of the hard mask contained on the smart card chip.
+Electrical (physical) contact and data link layer contact is established between the smart card chip and the CAD by the CAD issuing a RESET signal to the smart card chip which then responds with an "Answer To Reset (ATR)".
 From this point on, the card functions as a "slave" processor to implement and respond to the CAD's "master" commands.
 The card adheres to a well defined set of state transitions.
 Within each state, a specific set of commands is accessible.

-The details of these commands are defined in the Chunghwa Telecom HiCOS PKI Native Smart Card Cryptographic Module User's Manual V3.4 and ISO 7816-4.
+The details of these commands are defined in the Chunghwa Telecom HiCOS Combi PKI Native Smart Card Cryptographic Module User's Manual V3.5 and ISO 7816-4.